Nippon Life in talks to buy NAB's insurance unit - Yomiuri newspaper

-SYDNEY/TOKYO Aug 27 Nippon Life Insurance Co is in "serious" talks to buy National Australia Bank Ltd's insurance business in a deal that could be worth up to $2.5 billion, Japan's Yomiuri newspaper reported on Thursday.
+SYDNEY/TOKYO Nippon Life Insurance Co [NPNLI.UL] is in "serious" talks to buy National Australia Bank Ltd's (NAB.AX) insurance business in a deal that could be worth up to $2.5 billion (1.61 billion pounds), Japan's Yomiuri newspaper reported on Thursday.

 Nippon Life hopes to finalise the deal by year-end, the daily said, without citing any sources.
 In June, the Nikkei business daily reported the companies were in preliminary talks for a deal that could be worth 200 billion to 300 billion yen ($1.67 billion-$2.50 billion)